swcarpentry/matlab-novice-inflammation/04-func.md

 ---
-layout: lesson
+layout: page
-root: ../..
+title: Programming with MATLAB
-title: Creating Functions
+subtitle: Creating Functions
+minutes: 30
 ---

 If we only had one data set to analyze,